ralish/bash-script-template/BACKLOG.md

 Can we generate a markdown "file" and use App_glow without never write on disk (this is how we do it at the moment).

-Make bash lava completly idempotent.
+Make bashLaVa completly idempotent.
 Inspired by https://arslan.io/2019/07/03/how-to-write-idempotent-bash-scripts/